Michael R. Cogliandro

 • Oversee complex engineering system design, installation, and commissioning for solar and battery storage solutions.

-• Conducted forensic contract audit for clients preparing for litigation, demonstrating high-level problem-solving in increasingly complex, technology-driven environments.
+• Conduct forensic contract audits for clients preparing for litigation, demonstrating high-level problem-solving in increasingly complex, technology-driven environments.

 • Educate system owners on sophisticated inverter, battery, and generator operations, translating technical data into accessible knowledge.